 The accounting program offers courses that prepare you to take the Certified Public Accountant (CPA) exam.
 Mount Mary’s accounting degree program requires a minimum of 82 credits in accounting courses to graduate.
 You also must complete the university’s core curriculum requirements, for a total of 128 credits in core and accounting courses.

-As an accounting major, you’ll also be assigned a faculty member to advise you and help you navigate the program’s curriculum listed in the accounting curriculum sheet (PDF).
+As an accounting major, you’ll also be assigned a faculty member to advise you and help you navigate the program’s curriculum.

 The Accounting Examining Board in Wisconsin requires 150 college credit hours in order to take the CPA exam.
 You can earn these additional credits through various undergraduate courses offered at Mount Mary or by pursuing your Master of Business Administration degree at Mount Mary.